Depression: The Impact of Depression on Physical Health

 Regular exercise has been shown to be an effective way to manage symptoms of depression.
 Exercise helps to release endorphins, which are natural mood-boosting chemicals in the brain.

-There are several alternative therapies that may be helpful for managing depression, including acupuncture, massage, and herbal supplements.
+5. Alternative therapies: Several alternative therapies may be helpful for managing depression, including acupuncture, massage, and herbal supplements.
 However, it is important to note that the effectiveness of these therapies is not well-established and they should always be used in conjunction with, rather than as a replacement for, traditional medical therapies.

 It is also important to note that self-care plays a critical role in managing depression.
 This includes getting adequate sleep, maintaining a regular routine, and engaging in activities that bring joy and fulfillment.
 Social support is also an important component of depression management, and individuals should seek out support from loved ones or support groups.